 2. Once the Benefits Specialist confirms the parent's benefits eligibility, he/she will confirm with the Tuition Exchange Coordinator.
 If the employee is given eligibility, a $35 processing fee will be requested.
 Employees must pay the fee before the Tuition Exchange coordinator will send information to the prospective institutions.
 Applying for tuition exchange to Human Resources does not guarantee that you will be certified for Tuition Exchange.

 3. Once the fee is received the Tuition Exchange coordinator notifies each of the school(s) to which the student is applying, certifying the student's eligibility to participate in that school's Tuition Exchange program, should a position be available.
-A copy of the eligibility letter for each school will also be sent to the eligible employee.
 The student applies to the participating institution(s) they designated above.
 (It is also recommended that the student or parent contacts the Tuition Exchange coordinator at their desired school(s) to see if there are any special admissions dates they need to follow.
 It is not uncommon for institutions to encourage Tuition Exchange applicants to apply for Early Action, so it is the responsibility of the student/parent to find this information out, and follow those admission guidelines.)

 4. After admission decisions have been made, the Tuition Exchange coordinator at each participating institution in which the child applied, informs whether or not he/she will be offered a Tuition Exchange Scholarship.
 Please be aware that decisions by each participating institution are done on their own time frame.
 However, most schools wait until after March 1st to make decisions for Tuition Exchange.

 5. Once awards are given, the employee should notify the tuition exchange coordinator of the results and which school the student will be attending.